hfawzi/cvxquad/README.md

 # CVXQUAD

 CVXQUAD is a collection of functions to be used with the MATLAB-based convex optimization tool [CVX](http://www.cvxr.com/cvx/).
-It implements a new approximation strategy to treat the exponential cone as well as various functions based on matrix logarithm using symmetric cone solvers.
+It augments CVX with various convex/concave functions based on matrix logarithm such as the von Neumann entropy, or the quantum relative entropy (see below for list of functions).
 This package is based on the paper:

 ```
 Semidefinite approximations of matrix logarithm